sagelabs/standards/sql/sql-data-definition-language/write-statements-to-create-or-modify-indices.md

 ## Assessment Requirements
 In order to fully cover this standard, a performance must be recording for each of the following objectives:

-- Create an index on a database table
+0. Create an index on a database table
-- Modify the properties of an index on a database table
+1. Modify the properties of an index on a database table
-- Create a clustered index on a database table
+2. Create a clustered index on a database table
+3. Distinguish between effective indicies that improve the performance of table lookups and ineffective indicies that hinder performance

 ---